 High-Risk Situations in Recovery

 High-risk situations involve a person’s internal emotional state or external surroundings.
 And 12-Step programs use the acronym, HALT to describe them.
 Hungry, Angry, Lonely or Tired.
 But it is also important to be aware of feelings such as shame, embarrassment, anxiety, and depression.
 And boredom – which can trigger a sense of powerlessness and a desire to escape emotional pain.
 External surroundings can trigger strong feelings to use as they remind one of either pleasant or stress-filled experiences.
+Our emotional state and external surroundings have certainly been impacted by the COVID-19 pandemic.

 Consider the following high-risk recovery scenarios: